-Gene ral Fund Solutions:
+General Fund Solutions:

-• Expenditure Reductions: \$2.2 billion

-• Alternative Funding: \$1.2 billion
+Total \$5.0 billion

+• Federal Funding Relief: \$76 million

 • Fund Shifts/Other Revenues: \$551 million

-• Federal Funding Relief: \$76 million

-• Revenues: \$0.0 million
+• Revenues: \$824 million

-Total \$4.0 billion
+• Alternative Funding: \$1.4 billion

+• Expenditure Reductions: \$2.1 billion

+General I and Solutions

-The solutions help the State move towards closing the budget deficit in the 2010-11 fiscal year.
+The solutions help the state move towards closing the budget deficit in the 2010-11 fiscal year.
 Actions were also taken to address cash flow concerns in the current fiscal year and the budget year.
-The cash flow solutions will strengthen the State's position in the bond market and help ensure sufficient cash reserves throughout the 2010-11 fiscal year.
+The cash flow solutions should strengthen the State's position in the bond market and ensure sufficient cash reserves throughout the 2010-11 fiscal year.

 In the following pages are brief summaries, by major program area, of actions taken.
-In addition, enclosed is a spreadsheet summarizing all of the final budget solutions and a list of the budget bills sent to the Governor in the 8th Extraordinary Special Session.